open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 We will leverage the new dynamic watcher library (enhancement 71) to watch all policy template dependencies.
 When a policy is created with a dependency, we can start to watch the policy object that it is dependent on.
-If the compliance of the dependency matches up with what the policy wants, we will add process it normally in the template sync.
+If the compliance of the dependency matches up with what the policy wants, we will process it normally in the template sync.
 If not, we will assign a `Pending` state to the policy compliance, and the watcher library will notify us when the dependency changes, so we can re-evaluate the decision.
 This logic will be added into the new combined governance-policy-framework-addon repository.

-These dependencies will be able to accept any object that has a `status.complianceState` field - policies, policy sets, all current policy types, and anything that might use the policy nucleus in the future.
-If an object in `dependencies` or `extraDependencies` does not contain that status field, the policy will be noncompliant with a status message indicating that an invalid dependency was specified.
+These dependencies will be able to accept any object that has a `status.complianceState` field - policies, policy sets and, all other policy types.
+If an object in `dependencies` or `extraDependencies` does not contain that status field, the policy will remain in a pending state until the status field appears with the correct value, but we will notify the user that `status.complianceState` is missing in the policy status message.

 We plan on writing info about templates that fail the dependency check, such as what objects the template is waiting on, to the policy status in addition